mayank1612/namaste-react/README.md

   Update in State
   Update in prop
   Re-rendering of the parent component
-- ligting the state up : controlled accordian - when siblings state depends on each other
+- lifting the state up : controlled accordian - when siblings state depends on each other
 - context is like useState for whole app
 - Provider is updating context value.
 Provider takes value as a prop
 - Consumer is used in class based component.
 Check About.js